 Saint Nicholas, a bishop who lived during the third century, is the original “Santa Claus.”
 On the feast of St. Nicholas, children leave their shoes by the door for St. Nicholas to fill with candy (often foil-wrapped chocolate coins).
 This tradition recalls the story of how St. Nicholas secretly provided the dowry for young maidens so they could get married.

 This feast day is also a good opportunity to tell kids the true story of “Santa Claus.”
-The Saint Nicholas Center has every imaginable resource on the original St. Nicholas.
+Find out five ways to celebrate the feast with your kids, tell them the story of the saint (with a free coloring page), and make special cookies for the feast day.
+Then head over to the Saint Nicholas Center, which has every imaginable resource on the original St. Nicholas.

 December 8 | Solemnity of the Immaculate Conception

 The Solemnity of the Immaculate Conception, a holy day of obligation in the United States, commemorates the immaculate (“stainless”) conception of the Blessed Virgin Mary.
 It is not about Mary’s conception of Jesus.
-For more about the doctrine of the immaculate conception, see the Catechism of the Catholic Church #490.
+Find out how to explain the Immaculate Conception to your kids.

 December 9 | Feast of St. Juan Diego